Shareuhack | OpenAI Agents SDK: The Indie Maker's Practical Guide (May 2026 Update)

 • Cost risk: multi-step agent workflow token consumption is non-linear.
 Always set monthly spending caps and max_turns limits

-• Feature gap risk: no clear timeline for TypeScript new features; subagents still on the roadmap.
+• Feature gap risk: TypeScript sandbox now available (beta), but code mode and subagents are still on the roadmap.
 Don't design architectures based on roadmap features

 • Security risk: harness/compute separation significantly improves security but doesn't mean zero risk.
 Still follow the principle of least privilege when configuring sandbox permissions